 3.3.4 Unless otherwise authorized as part of the MSP Connect with Flex program described in Clause 3.3.5 below, MSP must purchase an advance subscription to meet MSP’s Offering usage requirements for each individual Beneficiary.
 The Schedule specifies the number of Users or other applicable units for which MSP has subscribed in advance for each Beneficiary.
 If the Beneficiary’s usage of the Offerings exceeds the entitlement as set forth in the Schedule, MSP must immediately purchase the additional entitlement for the remainder of the subscription term specified on the Schedule.

 3.3.5 MSP Connect with Flex.
 As an alternative to Clause 3.3.4 above, for those eligible Offerings authorized by Sophos, MSP may elect to pay for MSP’s total actual usage for an individual Beneficiary each calendar month in arrears, provided that Sophos (and the authorized Sophos distributor, if applicable) has approved MSP’s participation in Sophos MSP Connect with Flex in writing.
 Actual usage may vary from month to month.
+MSP acknowledges and agrees, that the fulfilment of a request to disable payable usage of any Offering under MSP Connect with Flex may take until the 1st of the month following the month in which the request was made.
+At that time the usage will be converted into a 30 day Trial Offering.
 If MSP fails to pay Sophos or the relevant distributor by the due date, in addition to Sophos’s other rights, Sophos may require that MSP revert to the purchase of advance subscriptions in accordance with Clause 3.3.4 above.

 3.3.6 MSP may not assign or transfer licenses or subscriptions to an Offering to a Beneficiary or third party without Sophos’s prior written consent.